Fernando Albán

 Fernando Alberto Albán Salazar ([feɾˈnando alˈβeɾto alˈβan salaˈsaɾ], 1 October 1962 – 8 October 2018) was a Venezuelan–Colombian activist, lawyer, politician, and prominent figure within the Justice First opposition party.
 Albán served as a councilman of the Libertador Municipality of Caracas from 2012 until his death in office in 2018.

 He died while he was detained in the headquarters of the Bolivarian Intelligence Service (SEBIN) in Plaza Venezuela, Caracas.
 Government officials initially reported his death as a suicide, but his friends, family, opposition political parties and Luis Almagro, Secretary General of the Organization of American States, argued that the councilor's death was murder.

-In May 2021 Maduro's Attorney General, Tarek William Saab, admitted that Albán did not commit suicide as initially reported, but was killed.
+In May 2021 Maduro's Attorney General, Tarek William Saab, admitted that Albán did not commit suicide as initially reported, but was killed by two SEBIN officers guarding him.

 Personal life and early career

 Albán was born in Colombia, and relocated to Venezuela at the age of four.
 At the time of his death, he held citizenship in both countries.
 He was a devout Catholic, and had worked with the Archdiocese of Caracas on many charity projects.

 Albán, a lawyer who specialized in labor law, received his law degree from Central University of Venezuela.
 He served as the national secretary of the Justice First trade union association.
 He was elected to the Capital District's Libertador Bolivarian Municipality council in the 2013 municipal elections, winning the election with 6,170 votes and representing Circuit 3 on the council.

 Albán with his wife, Meudy, and their two children, Fernando and María, maintained a residence in New York at the time of his death.